AndrewHazelden/Mental_Ray_Syntax_Highlighter/readme.md

 ## Overview ##

-This collection [mental ray](http://www.nvidia.com/object/nvidia-mental-ray-products.html) syntax highlighting modules work with Notepad++, BBEdit, and TextWrangler.
-The modules make it easier for a VFX artist or technical director to edit a mental ray .mi include file and scene files.
+This collection of [mental ray](http://www.nvidia.com/object/nvidia-mental-ray-products.html) syntax highlighting modules work with Notepad++, BBEdit, and TextWrangler.
+The modules make it easier for a VFX artist or technical director to edit mental ray .mi include and scene files.

 *The mental ray syntax highlighters are distributed under a GPL v3 license.*